Workshop Terms & Conditions

 No fee payable, except for a charge for any workshop materials already dispatched.

 Substitutions can be made at any time.

-APS will try to ensure that any description of the design or content of workshops is as informative as possible, but it is for participants to take responsibility for deciding whether or not a workshop is suitable to meet their needs.
-Successfully completion of qualifying workshops should note that successful completion of such workshops requires participants to demonstrate an understanding of underlying principles and competence in administration and feedback of the instrument(s) concerned.
+7.2 APS will try to ensure that any description of the design or content of workshops is as informative as possible, but it is for participants to take responsibility for deciding whether or not a workshop is suitable to meet their needs.
+Successful completion of qualifying workshops requires participants to demonstrate an understanding of underlying principles and competence in administration and feedback of the instrument(s) concerned.

-3rd party access charges: APS are not liable for any phone, internet or other fees you may be charged by your provider to connect you with our Webinar or Virtual products and services.
+7.4 3rd Party access charges: APS are not liable for any phone, internet or other fees you may be charged by your provider to connect you with our Webinar or Virtual products and services.

 Any condition, representation or warranty that might otherwise be implied or incorporated within these terms and conditions by reason of statute or common law or otherwise is hereby expressly excluded to the fullest extent permitted by law.